CloudCommandos/exercises/virtual-cluster/youngee.md

         up echo 1 > /proc/sys/net/ipv4/ip_forward
-        post-up iptables -t nat -A POSTROUTING -s '193.169.2.0/24' -o eth0 -j MASQUERADE post-down iptables -t nat -D POSTROUTING -s '193.169.2.0/24' -o eth0 -j MASQUERADE post-up iptables -t nat -A POSTROUTING -s '193.169.2.0/24' -o eth1 -j MASQUERADE post-down iptables -t nat -D POSTROUTING -s '193.169.2.0/24' -o eth1 -j MASQUERADE
+        post-up iptables -t nat -A POSTROUTING -s '193.169.2.0/24' -o eth0 -j MASQUERADE post-down iptables -t nat -D POSTROUTING -s '193.169.2.0/24' -o eth0 -j MASQUERADE
 ```
- Firstly, download the required ISO image and store the image at `/var/lib/vz/template/iso`.
+ To install VM using Proxmox, firstly, download the required ISO image and store the image at `/var/lib/vz/template/iso`.
 Debian 9.5 will be use to create the inner VM.

 Use the Proxmox web interface to create the VM.
 Under the Hard Disk option.
 Choose the Storage option to your pool storage instead of local.
 In this case, the pool storage name is pool1_vm.
 Complete the rest of the setting with the preferred configuration.